 Our heart screening is open to all youth ages 12-25 years old.
 The screening typically takes about an hour to complete.
 Here is what it consists of.

 We will let you know when the registration is open for our heart screening.

 The American Red Cross says "An AED, or automated external defibrillator, is used to help those experiencing sudden cardiac arrest.
 It's a sophisticated, yet easy-to-use, medical device that can analyze the heart's rhythm and, if necessary, deliver an electrical shock, or defibrillation, to help the heart re-establish an effective rhythm."

 Most occurrences of SCA in youth occur in public places.
 The increased availability of publicly accessible automated external defibrillators (AEDs) in schools and school-sponsored athletic events will dramatically increase the probability that youth will survive SCA.
 For every minute that passes without defibrillation, a victim’s chance for survival decreases 10%

-We want to donate AEDs to schools, youth sport programs or anywhere that children spend time and where they could have a Sudden Cardiac Event.
-We partner with a AED manufacturer to do an assessment to decide where the AED should be
+We have purchased an AED for donation to Leigh High School for 2019.
+We have plans to donate AEDs to schools, youth sport programs or anywhere that children spend time and where they could have a Sudden Cardiac Arrest.
+Also, we will work with schools or sport programs to put a cardiac emergency plan in place.

 You can triple someone's chance of survival of SCA when you take these three steps